Road Trip Part 3 of 6: Monument Valley and More

 This would be our sixth day of travel and the busiest day I had planned.
 Who am I kidding, they were all really busy!
-Our day would start in Page, AZ and end in Bluff, Utah with stops along the way.
+Our day would start in Page, AZ, and end in Bluff, Utah with stops along the way.
 We would be traveling about 250 miles, losing an hour as we entered Utah and making about 6 stops along the way.

-The majority of what we would do today would be the second time around for Keith and I, we would back to where our traveled all started… Bluff, Utah.
+The majority of what we would do today would be the second time around for Keith and I, we would back to where our travels all started… Bluff, Utah.
 We had chosen this route mainly for Monument Valley.
 Since we only had one day in the area, we knew the best things for my mom and John to see and do from our previous experience.

 Our first stop along the way would be Square Butte which would be about 45 minutes into our drive.
 It would be a place to stop, stretch our legs and get a quick picture.
-We did stop, we think in the right place, but was more impressed with the man who rode past us as we were taking pictures.
+We did stop, we think in the right place, but were more impressed with the man who rode past us as we were taking pictures.
 He was riding to D-E-N-V-E-R… Denver, Colorado!
 This would be about 600 miles for him and who knows how far back he started.
 It should also be noted that this gentleman had a prosthetic leg.
-It was a brief passing, just enough time for me to ask where we was going and to wish him well.
+It was a brief passing, just enough time for me to ask where we were going and to wish him well.

-Keith and I had visited Monument Valley last summer and knew this would be a place my mom and John would love.
+Keith and I visited Monument Valley last summer and knew this would be a place my mom and John would love.
 Not only is the scenery unique and unbelievable, but this is the wild west as seen in many movies, especially westerns.
 Monument Valley is such an iconic area and even if you’ve never heard of it, I’m certain you’ve seen it.

 As we made our way closer to Bluff, you pass through the very small town of Mexican Hat.
 There is a unique rock formation that can be seen from the highway, we decided to stop for a closer look and to get a peak at the San Juan River.
 This was another great place to stretch our legs and take a short break from the car.